This movie was made for children. Let’s keep this in mind as we discuss it.

 I really think this one tops it all.

 Did I mention that when the Ice Cream Bunny comes to rescue Santa that he almost runs over Rebel the dog?
-I mean, this genius dog that was able to summon a magic bunny runs in front of a moving vehicle to drink out of a muddy pool of water, nearly being run down by a fire truck driven by a man in a rabbit suit that surely can’t see him?
-That a jump cut had to happen so that the dog is moved to safety?
+I mean, this genius dog that was able to summon a magic bunny runs in front of a moving vehicle to drink out of a muddy pool of water, nearly being run down by a fire truck driven by a man in a rabbit suit that surely can’t see him!
+Look for the jump cut where Rebel is back and moved to safety!

 And Pirates World is even crazier when you learn that Led Zeppelin, Black Sabbath, Alice Cooper and David Bowie all played the theme park!
 You can see footage of Iron Butterfly playing the park in the movie Musical Mutiny.